amandaag39/cli-application/README.md

-# Middle-earth Character Generator CLI
+# Middle-Earth Character Generator CLI

 This is a fun CLI app that generates a random RPG character for adventures in Middle-earth, inspired by "The Lord of the Rings."